Meet Jillian Hiscock

 What impresses Jillian about CSB/SJU: So many things!
 The true sense of community on campus, the commitment to diversity and the amazing people!

 Fun facts: I’m a pretty fun person!
 I love Post-it Notes, freeze pops and outdoor baseball games.
 I’m a very organized person and I really enjoy making lists…I know…I’m a nerd.
 I love to read and do “crafty” things like scrapbooking and making handmade cards.
 I was a three-sport athlete in high school, and I try to stay active as much as possible.
-I spend as much time as I can being a “super aunt” to my three nephews and one niece (see photos).
+I spend as much time as I can being a “super aunt” to my three nephews and three niece (see photos).

 Some of Jillian's favorite things:

 - Movies: Reality Bites, Crash, Boondock Saints, Hoosiers, Dances With Wolves